Central Heating Repair Southwark — Verified Heating Engineers

 Landlord obligations for central heating in Southwark

-If you are a landlord, you are responsible for maintaining the central heating system in a safe and working condition.
+If you are a landlord, your repair duties for the central heating system come from two different sources.

-The HSE confirms landlords must maintain gas appliances, pipework and flues in a safe condition — this includes gas components within the central heating system.³ Any gas work must be carried out by a Gas Safe registered engineer under the Gas Safety (Installation and Use) Regulations 1998.²
+For the gas-specific components of the heating system, the HSE confirms landlords must maintain gas appliances, pipework and flues in a safe condition³ and any gas work must be carried out by a Gas Safe registered engineer under the Gas Safety (Installation and Use) Regulations 1998 (Regulation 36 — landlord gas safety duties).²

-Southwark Council classifies loss of heating in winter as an urgent repair issue for private tenants.⁵ If a landlord fails to act, private tenants can report directly to Southwark Council’s private tenant housing team — the council aims to respond the next working day to urgent cases.
+Southwark Council explicitly classifies “no heating in winter” as an urgent repair issue for private tenants.⁵ If a landlord or agent fails to act on a repair that’s their responsibility, private tenants can report directly to Southwark Council’s private sector housing enforcement team — the council aims to respond within 2 working days, or the next working day for urgent problems.

 What central heating repair costs in Southwark — 2026